Selling online

 Instead, I introduced three pricing plans, with an average price of 300.
 This allowed me to reach 30,000 in the first month alone!

 Just because I offered a lifetime access plan doesn’t mean I excluded the possibility of a subscription model.
-Quite the opposite—I can now introduce additional features as part of a subscription, such as hosted scripts.
+Quite the opposite - I can now introduce additional features as part of a subscription, such as hosted scripts.

 Since customers have already paid $300 on average, they’ll likely be willing to pay a small recurring fee for valuable add-ons.

-Experiment with Pricing
+Experiment with product pricing

 As you’ve probably noticed, I strongly advocate for experimenting with pricing and gradually increasing it.
 Products evolve, improve, and naturally become more expensive over time.